 This course introduces the students with basic concepts related to alternating current (AC) machines.
+8 Days, lecture: 10 hrs, practical training: 25 hrs

 PET-278 Instrumentation and Control (1 CR)

 This course provides the basics of petroleum (oil & gas) instrumentation and measurement.
 Oil and gas operations have a sensitive and critical importance as it deals with very high temperature and pressure and extreme natural conditions.
 A student geared towards this industry should be equipped with sound theoretical background of measurement instruments and measuring techniques.
 The safety in the oil and gas industry is of paramount.
 This course also imparts basics knowledge of process variables as related to measuring instruments and their control.